 The elegant furnishings in the sitting room are of rattan, wood and locally crafted textiles that perfectly complement their natural surroundings.
 Hanging from the vaulted ceiling are magnificent custom-made pendant lights that give a nod to one of Lombok’s most famous crafts – basketware.
 Discreet lighting hidden at the base of the sloped ceiling creates a magical effect as night falls.
 Glass lanterns and ancient tribal artefacts inject atmosphere and a sense of place.

-In a stand-alone pavilion close to the villa entrance is the ‘chill-out’ media room complete with comfy seating, satellite TV, DVD player and projector screen.
+In a stand-alone pavilion close to the villa entrance is the ‘chill-out’ media room complete with comfy seating, satellite TV, book library and projector screen.
 This room can be opened to the tropical sea breeze for daytime relaxation or cooled down with air-conditioning for a fun movie night.

 Floating in the middle of the lily pond is the rustic thatched dining balé.
 With its Moroccan-style low-level seating this makes a cosy spot for kids and adult alike.